PEGCETACOPLAN INJ,SOLN

 REMS Requirements

-- Prescribers must enroll in the REMS program
+- Prescribers must enroll in the Empaveli REMS program

-- Pharmacies must be REMS registered and submit daily data files to the REMS coordinator; use of the program’s specialty pharmacy is recommended due to administrative requirements
+- Pharmacies must be REMS registered; specialty pharmacy dispensing is recommended due to daily data file submission requirements

 - Hypersensitivity to pegcetacoplan or any component of the formulation

-- Patients not currently vaccinated against encapsulated bacteria (unless risks of delaying treatment outweigh the risk of infection)
+- Patients not currently vaccinated against encapsulated bacteria (unless risks of delaying treatment outweigh infection risk)

 - Unresolved infection caused by encapsulated bacteria

-- Consider restarting pegcetacoplan treatment if signs of hemolysis occur after discontinuation
+- Consider restarting pegcetacoplan if signs of hemolysis occur after discontinuation

-- Avoid breastfeeding during treatment and up to 40 days after the last dose
+- Lactation: Avoid breastfeeding during treatment and up to 40 days after the last dose

 Exclusion Criteria